 Upon successfully completing this course, students will be able to:

-Examines current national and international policy issues in vaccine research, development, manufacturing, supply, and utilization.
-Topics include development of orphan vaccines, ensuring an adequate supply of safe and effective vaccines, vaccine injury compensation, and disease eradication.
-Emphasizes the identification of important vaccine policy issues and the development and evaluation of policies to address these issues.
-Presents the roles, responsibilities, and policy positions of key immunization stakeholders via guest lectures by a wide array of experts who have worked for important vaccine groups (i.e., FDA, GAVI, Vaccine Industry, US Vaccine Injury Compensation Program, Consumer Group).
-Readings include relevant scientific papers and reviews, and publications of U.S. and international agencies.
+This course examines current domestic and international policy issues in vaccine research, development, manufacturing, supply, licensure and utilization.
+Topics include: priorities for funding vaccine research and development, ensuring an adequate supply of safe and effective vaccines, vaccine financing and new vaccine introduction decision-making, and the ethics of compulsory vaccination.
+The class emphasizes the identification of important vaccine policy issues and the formulation and evaluation of policies to address these issues.
+The roles, responsibilities, and policy positions of key immunization stakeholders via guest lectures by a wide array of experts who have worked for/with important vaccine stakeholders (e.g., UNICEF, The Bill and Melinda Gates Foundation, US Government, and GAVI Alliance) are presented.
+Students will learn skills including developing an Op-Ed and a Policy Paper.
+Readings include relevant scientific papers and publications of U.S. and international agencies.

 Methods of Assessment